andlamb2002/ITIS-6177-API-Wrapper/README.md

 - `POST http://localhost:3000/api/ocr/upload` – Upload an image file using `multipart/form-data` with the field name `file`

 Or access the Swagger UI at: `http://localhost:3000/docs`

+## Disclaimer

+This project was created as part of the ITIS-6177 System Integration course at UNC Charlotte.
+It is intended for educational and demonstration purposes only.